Morsmalleo/AhMyth/TROUBLESHOOT.md

 Run `sudo update-alternatives --config java` and switch your current Java version to any other Java version you have installed, then run the command `java -version`, if the output gives you the version information for the Java version you were running before switching over with `update-alternatives` then you have a broken Java installation somewhere, you will need to either make a new VM or search for a solution to the problem.

-If your Java versions do switch back and forth normally then its most likely due to an error with apktool inside AhMyth, there is currently no workaround for this using AhMyth but there will be one integrated in the near future.
+If your Java versions do switch back and forth normally then its most likely due to an error with `apktool` & `uber-apk-signer` inside AhMyth, there is currently no workaround for this using AhMyth but there will be one integrated in the near future.
 #
-## Building Succeeded, but Signing Failed with building a regular AhMyth APK & Binding with an Original
+## Cannot find the launcher activity | Binding Payload

-Q. Why does the building process work but the signing process fails when Binding?
+Q. Why can't AhMyth find the Launcher Activity when Binding On Launch?

-A. Because the APK you are trying to Sign after Binding has the following things wrong with it
-- Malformation causing the zipalign process to fail with signing
-- a Certain Signing Certificate is needed

-AS for the Building error with the standalone payload, you are running the wrong java version or you have a break in your java installations
+A. Because with some APK's the actual launcher activity is not located in the "Smali" folder of the decompiled APK, it's actually located in one of the "smali_classes" folders, AhMyth is currently only able to search the "Smali" directory of a decompiled APK, this will be fixed in the future.

+S. Wait patiently until I fix the bug, or use the `On Boot` method instead for the time being.